smheidrich/pathlib-fs/README.md

 Meanwhile, a lot of libraries already use ``pathlib.Path`` for dealing with operations on the local filesystem.

-Now if there was a wrapper around PyFilesystem paths exposing a ``pathlib.Path`` interface, all of these libraries would automatically gain support for the various filesystems supported by PyFilesystem, so long as they consequently deal with paths only via ``pathlib.Path`` methods (and don't
+Now if only there was a wrapper around PyFilesystem paths exposing a ``pathlib.Path`` interface, all of these libraries would automatically gain support for the various filesystems supported by PyFilesystem, so long as they consequently deal with paths only via ``pathlib.Path`` methods (and don't